matthewmcgarvey/therapy/NOTES.md

 # Notes

+## 01-11-2023

+Why not rewrite this library...
+AGAIN?!?!

+I have never heard of [zod](https://zod.dev/) but apparently it's a big deal in the JS-world.
+It also happens to be _exactly_ what I am wanting to build, so I'm wondering if it's possible to have a similar API.

 ## 01-10-2023

 I thought it would be a good idea to limit a Parser to have the error type of just a string,